farhanarrafi/UNT-CSE-SpaceshipTitanic/README.md

 3. Naga Sai Sivani Tutika - Developer - [LinkedIn](https://www.linkedin.com/in/sivani-tutika/)
 4. Abdul Azeem Mohammed - Developer - [LinkedIn]([#](https://www.linkedin.com/in/mohammed-abdul-azeem-184084202/))
 5. Mohd Abdul Quavi Latifi - Developer - [LinkedIn](https://www.linkedin.com/in/mohd-abdul-quavi-latifi-046508188/)

+## Acknowledgement

+**If I have seen further it is by standing on the shoulders of Giants** - [Issac Newton](https://link.springer.com/chapter/10.1007/978-1-4471-0051-5_5)

+1. A lot of code in this project has been taken from projects on Kaggle and elsewhere.
+We have added the ones we remember.
+If you want us to acknowledge something, please raise an issue in the project.
+2. Cover Image is taken from Kaggle.